 In decking boards with a deeper wood-grain, however, fading overtime may be less obvious.
 If the appearance of your boards is very important to you, these are all important questions to ask before purchasing composite decking.

 The low-maintenance decking option

-While any composite decking is likely to fade over time, this changes colour is insignificant to the weathering of the traditional timber boards usually undergo.
+While any composite decking is likely to fade over time, this changes in colour is insignificant to the weathering of the traditional timber boards usually undergoes.
 In addition, WPC tends to be the low-maintenance decking option, as it does not need to be lacquered or stained ever and will largely hold its colour over time.

 However, if the exact colour is an important aspect to you, it is important to check the expected degree of fading of your chosen boards and select an option with a WPC or recycled plastic skin, as well as a UV filter.

 If you choose carefully and with consideration of the climate and environmental factors in your area, e.g. sunlight, wind and precipitation, your composite decking can go on to serve you for decades to come.